 - Support institutional computer centers in developing training programs for the unique populations they serve

 - Assist in developing a “one stop” entry point for private sector IT employees interested in volunteering as teachers

 - Coordinate with the Public Computer Center marketing & communications campaign to help drive residents to computer centers

-The Digital Skills Initiative will be implemented in the following locations:
+The Digital Skills Initiative was implemented in the following locations: